UrbsLab/scikit-FIBERS/README.md

 ## Installation
-We can easily install scikit-rare using the following command:
+We can easily install scikit-FIBERS using the following command:
 ```
 pip install scikit-fibers
 ```